Caerphilly Castle: Architecture

 Access to the central island occurred over a drawbridge, through a pair of gatehouses on the eastern side.
 Caerphilly Castle's Inner East Gatehouse, based on the gatehouse built at Tonbridge in the 1250s, reinforced a trend in gatehouse design across England and Wales.
 Sometimes termed a keep-gatehouse, the fortification had both exterior and interior defences, enabling it to be defended even if the perimeter of the castle was breached.
 Two huge towers flanked the gatehouse on either side of an entrance that was protected by portcullises and murder-holes.
 The substantial size of the gatehouse allowed it to be used for accommodation as well as defence and it was comfortably equipped on a grand scale, probably for the use of the castle constable and his family.
 Another pair of gatehouses protected the west side.

 Inside the inner ward was the castle's Great Hall and accommodation.
 Caerphilly was built with fashionable, high-status accommodation, similar to that built around the same time in Chepstow Castle.
 In the medieval period the Great Hall would have been subdivided with wooden screens, colourful decorations, with rich, detailed carving and warmed by a large, central fireplace.
 Some carved medieval corbels in the shape of male and female heads survive in the hall today, possibly depicting the royal court in the 1320s, including Edward II, Isabella of France, Hugh Despenser and Eleanor de Clare.
 To the east of the Great Hall was the castle chapel, positioned above the buttery and pantry.
 On the west side of the hall were the castle's private apartments, two solar blocks with luxurious fittings.

 Beyond the central island was the Western Island, probably reached by drawbridges.
 The island is called Y Weringaer or Caer y Werin in Welsh, meaning "the people's fort", and may have been used by the town of Caerphilly for protection during conflicts.
 On the north-west side of the Western Island was the site of the former Roman fort, enclosing around 3 acre, and the remains of the 17th-century civil-war fortification built on the same location.

+In addition, Caerphilly Castle has a famous exhibition called the Dragon's Lair, which features four animatronic dragons.
+The lair consists of Dewi, Dwynwen and baby dragons Dylan and Cariad.
+They are located within the moat and banks of the 13th-century fortress and have been a major attraction since St. David's Day in 2016.